 Answers to clues are placed horizontally in rows to reveal an answer written vertically.
-Unlike the familiar acrostic puzzle format, the final answer can be in any column.
+Unlike the familiar acrostic puzzle format, the final answer can be in any column (see Table).

-Find in the vertical columns: Toxin cause of the “ouch-ouch” sickness
+Find in the vertical columns: Toxin cause of the “ouch-ouch” sicknes

 Cadmium is found in much of the environment, and the general population may be exposed to cadmium daily through food, cigarette smoke, drinking water and air.
-The most sensitive targets of cadmium toxicity are the kidney and bone following oral exposure, and kidney and lung following inhalation exposure.
+The most sensitive targets of cadmium toxicity are the kidney and bone following oral exposure, and kidney and lung following inhalation exposur (see Table 2).